 Introduction

 Cloud-native services have revolutionized the production and deployment of software systems.
-These services take advantage of the agility, adaptability, and a fault tolerance that cloud platforms offer.
-Even so, there are unique challenges associated with leading organizations to develop and operate applications in a dynamic environment.
+These services take advantage of the agility, adaptability, and fault tolerance that cloud platforms offer.
+Even so, there are unique challenges associated with leading organizations to developing and operating applications in a dynamic environment.

 DOI: 10.18421/TEMxx-xx